Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Symplectic homology

 \begin{Theorem}[Boundary depth upper bound, \cite{GS}] Assume that $\SH^\infty(W;\F)=0$.
 Then all bars in the barcode of $\SH(W; \F)$ are bounded by some constant $\Cbar$ independent of the location of the bar.
 When $W$ is displaceable in $\WW$, the displacement energy can be taken as $\Cbar$, which is then independent of $\F$. \end{Theorem}

 \begin{Remark} Recall in this connection that $\SH^{\infty}(W;\F)$ vanishes, for instance, whenever $W$ is displaceable in $\WW$.
-For example, $\SH(W)^{\infty}=0$ when $W$ is a star-shaped domain in $\WW=\R^{2n}$.
+For example, $\SH^{\infty}(W)=0$ when $W$ is a star-shaped domain in $\WW=\R^{2n}$.
 In this case, vanishing of $\SH^{\infty}(W)$ is established in \cite{Vi}.
-The general case is proved in \cite{CFO} via Rabinowitz--Floer homology and direct proofs are given in \cite{Su} and~\cite{GS}.
+The general case is proved in \cite{CFO} via Rabinowitz--Floer homology and direct proofs are given in \cite{Su} and~\cite{GS}; see \cite{CGG:Reeb-HZ2} for a further discussion.
 Strictly speaking, Theorem \ref{thm:vanishing} is proved in \cite{GS} for $\F=\Q$, but the argument carries over word-for-word to any unital ring. \end{Remark}

 The second fact we will need is a variant of the Smith inequality or Borel's localization for filtered Floer homology.